 Is Echinacea a perennial?

-Yes, echinacea is a perennial plant that dies back in the winter and comes back the following spring.
-Always cut back the spent foliage and flower to prevent any fungal diseases from developing.
-Mulch the plant with some compost and leave it alone for the winter.
+Yes, Echinacea is a perennial plant that dies back in the winter and comes back the following spring.
+First, always cut back the spent foliage and flower to prevent any fungal diseases from developing.
+Then, mulch the plant with some compost and leave it alone for the winter.

 Can I grow Echinacea in pots?

 The upright plant with cheerful flowers makes a great centerpiece or thriller in a flower pot arrangement.
-The latter, though, should be no less than five gallons in size.
+The latter should be no less than five gallons in size.
 If planting it alone, you can use a two-gallon pot to ensure plenty of space for the root ball to grow.

-Coneflower reseeds itself easily, but the root system of a mature plant also multiplies under the right conditions.
-Separate your echinacea root ball every two to three years of growth.
+Coneflower reseeds itself, but the root system of a mature plant also multiplies under the right conditions.
+Therefore, separate your echinacea root ball every two to three years of growth.
 The best time to do so is in the fall to give the plant a resting time to replenish during the cool season.
 You can also grow more plants by starting seeds, as mentioned above.

 Do animals eat coneflower plants?

 Common garden pests are squirrels, rabbits, and deer.
 Echinacea is listed as a deer-resistant plant for its thorny stems and scent are disagreeable to deer.
-Rabbits, on the other hand, may devour young plants’ leaves but won’t uproot them.
-Squirrels, sometimes, enjoy nibbling on the petals, and again, that does not kill the plant.
+On the other hand, Rabbits may devour young plants’ leaves but won’t uproot them.
+Squirrels sometimes enjoy nibbling on the petals; that does not kill the plant.

 Echinacea tea is used to relieve headaches and cold symptoms.
-It is considered to contain immune-boosting properties.
-However, consuming echinacea may cause side effects in some people, so make sure to consult with your doctor before using it.
+In addition, it is considered to contain immune-boosting properties.
+However, consuming Echinacea may cause side effects in some people, so make sure to consult your doctor before using it.

 To make echinacea tea, steep two fresh flowers or one dried flower in one cup of boiling water.
 Allow brewing for five minutes and strain before drinking.